Hammer and Anvil: Toward a Theory of Backdoors in Federated Learning: Introduction

 \section{Introduction}

-Federated Learning \cite{mcmahan2017communication} is a technique for efficient distributed learning where the data resides with the data sources, and only model updates are aggregated to a central model.
-Although this locality of data sources enhances privacy, it does not guarantee it while creating opportunities for attacks by malicious clients.
-One example of such an attack is backdooring \cite{gu2019badnets, xie2019dba, zhang2022neurotoxin, chen2017targeted, huynhforget, bagdasaryan2020backdoor}, where the clients embed malicious behaviors into the model, such as a trigger that forces any image to be classified as a targeted class.
-Backdoor attacks have been shown to pose a significant threat in centralized machine learning.
+Federated Learning \cite{mcmahan2017communication} is a technique for efficient distributed learning in which data resides with the data sources, and only model updates are aggregated to a central model.
+Although this distribution of data sources enhances privacy, it does not guarantee it, and it creates opportunities for malicious clients to attack.
+One example of such an attack is backdooring \cite{gu2019badnets,zhuang2023backdoor,liu2024beyond,nguyen2023iba,xie2019dba,zhang2022neurotoxin,bagdasaryan2020backdoor,gong2022coordinated,zhang2020poisongan,wang2020attack,bhagoji2019analyzing,zhou2021deep,baruch2019little,li20233dfed,zhang2023a3fl,dai2023chameleon,xu2022more,liu2023facilitating,zhao2022defeat,salem2022dynamic,sun2022semi,chang2024fedtrojan,wang2025sba}, where clients embed attacker-controlled behaviors into the model, such as a trigger that forces any image to be classified as a chosen class.
+Backdoor attacks have been shown to pose a significant threat in centralized machine learning \cite{gu2019badnets}.
 The emergence of federated learning has introduced new attack vectors for backdoor attacks.
 Through malicious clients, adversaries can embed malicious behaviors into the global model.
-Unlike centralized learning, attackers have greater control over the malicious clients.
-Not only can the attacker alter the data used to train the model, but they can also alter the training process of their local model or the model weights directly.
-As a result, in addition to data-based attacks, new model poisoning attacks have arisen.
-Model poisoning attacks either embed backdoors directly into the model weights or reinforce a data-based attack to make it more potent and durable \cite{nguyen2024backdoor}.